Personal profile

 Award Date: 31-Jul-2014

-Pharmaceutical Sciences, Master, Ghent University
+Pharmaceutical Sciences, Master, master in Pharmaceutical Sciences, Ghent University

 Award Date: 30-Jul-2010